Ethan-Datsun/CiscoPacketTracerProject/README.md

 CCNA Project

-This Project was donne against ISOEH training as a final project for grading in thich I got O+ grade.
+This Project was donne against ISOEH training as a final project for grading in which I got O+ grade.